Current grant and funding opportunities

 The Defence Science Centre provides value to Defence and defence-industry by:

-- Highlighting local research capability to Defence
+- Highlighting the local research capability to Defence

-- Facilitating collaboration for defence-relevant needs
+- Facilitating collaboration on defence-relevant needs

 - Identifying opportunities for research and technology development

-- Promoting and showcasing Western Australian Defence research and innovation
+- Promoting and showcasing Western Australian defence research and innovation